- Fearless – Stories of the American Saints

 - Their distinct American way of holiness

-The lives of the saints who helped build the Catholic Church in the United States—Frances Cabrini, Isaac Jogues, John Neumann, Elizabeth Ann Seton, and Damien de Veuster, among others—are marked by strength, courage, determination, and sanctity.
+The lives of the saints who helped build the Catholic Church in the United States—St. Frances Cabrini, St. Isaac Jogues, St. John Neumann, St. Elizabeth Ann Seton, St. Damien de Veuster, St. Kateri Tekakwitha, Blessed Junipero Serra, St. Rose-Philippine Duchesne, St. Theodore Guerin, Blessed Francis Xavier Seelos, St. Marianne Cope and St. Katherine Drexel—are marked by strength, courage, determination, and sanctity.
 But as this thoughtful and engaging book points out, these saints also could be foolhardy, obstinate, stubborn, and dismissive.
 In other words, they were a lot like everyone, with a mixture of different qualities and characteristics.

 What makes the stories of the thirteen men and women in Fearless so compelling is that a distinctly American way of holiness begins to emerge from their lives and their work.
 These were people who walked the streets of New York, Philadelphia, Baltimore, New Orleans, and Denver.
 They traveled along California’s coast and into the Southwest, penetrated the heartland of Indiana and Missouri, and reached out into the territorial islands of the United States.